 Overview

-Keeper Hill (Irish: Sliabh Coimeálta, “mountain of guarding”) dominates the Silvermine Mountains in north‑eastern County Tipperary.
-At 694 m (2,277 ft) it is the highest point in the Shannon region and ranks as Ireland’s 58th‑highest summit.
-The hill lies about 15 km east of Limerick City and is most easily accessed from the village of Toor or the town of Murroe.
-Its slopes are a patchwork of conifer plantations, native beech, ash and larch, while the summit plateau is a 300‑hectare blanket‑bog and Nardus‑grassland designated as a Special Area of Conservation (SAC) and Special Protection Area (SPA).
+Keeper Hill (Irish: Sliabh Coimeálta, “mountain of guarding”) dominates the Silvermine Mountains in north-eastern County Tipperary.
+At 694 m (2,277 ft) it is the highest point in the Shannon region and ranks as Ireland’s 58th-highest summit.
+The hill sits about 15 km east of Limerick City and is most easily reached from the village of Toor or the town of Murroe.
+Its slopes are a patchwork of conifer plantations, native beech, ash and larch, while the summit plateau is a 300-hectare blanket-bog and Nardus-grassland designated as both a Special Area of Conservation (SAC) and Special Protection Area (SPA).

 Geology & Landscape